 Using Microsoft Defender for Cloud Apps controls in Power BI

-Using Defender for Cloud Apps with Power BI, you can help protect your Power BI reports, data, and services from unintended leaks or breaches.
-With Defender for Cloud Apps, you can create conditional access policies for your organization's data, using real-time session controls in Azure Active Directory (Azure AD), that help to ensure your Power BI analytics are secure.
-Once these policies have been set, administrators can monitor user access and activity, perform real-time risk analysis, and set label-specific controls.
+By using Defender for Cloud Apps with Power BI, you can help protect your Power BI reports, data, and services from unintended leaks or breaches.
+With Defender for Cloud Apps, you can create conditional access policies for your organization's data, by using real-time session controls in Azure Active Directory (Azure AD), that help to ensure your Power BI analytics are secure.
+Once these policies are set, administrators can monitor user access and activity, perform real-time risk analysis, and set label-specific controls.

 You can configure Defender for Cloud Apps for all sorts of apps and services, not only Power BI.
 You'll need to configure Defender for Cloud Apps to work with Power BI to benefit from Defender for Cloud Apps protections for your Power BI data and analytics.
 For more information about Defender for Cloud Apps, including an overview of how it works, the dashboard, and app risk scores, see the Defender for Cloud Apps documentation.

 Defender for Cloud Apps licensing

 To use Defender for Cloud Apps with Power BI, you must use and configure relevant Microsoft security services, some of which are set outside Power BI.
 In order to have Defender for Cloud Apps in your tenant, you must have one of the following licenses:

 - Microsoft Defender for Cloud Apps: Provides Defender for Cloud Apps capabilities for all supported apps, part of the EMS E5 and Microsoft 365 E5 suites.

 - Office 365 Cloud App Security: Provides Defender for Cloud Apps capabilities only for Office 365, part of the Office 365 E5 suite.